oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/affine_algebras.md

 ## Types

-The OSCAR type for quotient rings of  multivariate polynomial rings is of parametrized form `MPolyQuo{T}`, with elements of type `MPolyQuoElem{T}`.
+The OSCAR type for quotients of  multivariate polynomial rings is of parametrized form `MPolyQuo{T}`, with elements of type `MPolyQuoElem{T}`.
 Here, `T` is the element type of the polynomial ring.

 ## Constructors